humdek-unibe-ch/sh-selfhelp/doc/server/new-experiment.md

 The server periodically checks whether a user was inactive for more than a specified amount of time and can be configured to send a reminder email if this is the case.
 This feature can be enabled and disabled individually for each experiment.
+To do this, the correct permissions have to be granted and the new project has to be added to the table `projects` of the DB `selfhelpReminder`.

 As user `www` do